 # Quickstart

-This guide walks you through installing the Obol Stack, setting up an AI agent, and optionally deploying a blockchain network.
+This guide walks you through installing the Obol Stack, chatting with your default agent, and selling your first payment-gated service.

 ## Prerequisites